esPass/espass.github.io/why.md

 ### Leverage old keys

-You could create SmartContracts for selling SmartPasses that favor people that bought a pass last year - e.g. give them some automatic discount.
+You could create smart contracts for selling smart passes that favor people that bought a pass last year - e.g. give them some automatic discount.

 ### Verify artists

-You can leverage music ( or artist in general )-related contracts - e.g. [ujomusic](http://ujomusic.com/) to verify that the concert-ticket you buy will really bring you the pleasure of listening to the music you like.
-Or make promo actions like automatically yielding one SmartPass when you buy like 5 albums of an artist.
+You can leverage music ( or artist in general )-related contracts - e.g. [ujomusic](http://ujomusic.com/) to verify that the concert ticket you buy will really bring you the pleasure of listening to the music you like.
+Or make promo actions like automatically yielding one smart pass when you buy like 5 albums of an artist.

 ### Merge passes

 With smart contracts we can enable the easy combination of multiple secrets and speed up the process at the entry this way.
 Lets say a family wants to enter some event - with merging you only have to scan once - without once per family member.
-You even have the ability to split it up again dynamically - e.g. when something unforeseen parts the groups way before the event
+You even have the ability to split it up again dynamically - e.g. when something unforeseen parts the groups way before the event.

 Coupons
 -------